Other Fundraising Ideas

-Many thanks to Andy Crane for recruiting the team of amazing cyclists!
+Many thanks to long term supporter Andy Crane for recruiting the team of amazing cyclists!

 Guy Martin our intrepid young Ace adventurer recently scaled the heights of Kilimanjaro in support of Ace Africa.
 He summited with several of the Ace Africa team in Tanzania who decided to take the challenge alongside Guy.
 Through his efforts he has raised over £1,000 for Ace which we hugely appreciate.